Toi Ora Motuhake

 Motuhake

-This emphasizes the importance of Mana Motuhake or self-determination.
-Being independent from the Crown to claim mana motuhake over all aspects of their hauora.
-The kupu Motuhake has wider political and cultural connotations.
+This emphasises the importance of Mana Motuhake (self determination) Being independent as a whānau and claiming mana motuhake over all aspects of your hauora.